North Sea Ferries

-North Sea Ferries was a ferry company which operated between 1965 and 1996 when it was merged into P&O Operations (P&O North Sea Ferries), it had routes from Hull to Rotterdam (Europort) and Zeebrugge.
+North Sea Ferries was a ferry company which was jointly owned by P&O and Nedlloyd.
+It operated from 1965 until 1996, when it was merged into P&O Operations (P&O North Sea Ferries), it had routes from Hull to Rotterdam (Europort) and Zeebrugge.
 P&O North Sea Ferries was then merged with P&O Ferries in 2003.
 In 1987, the Princess Margaret Ferry Terminal was built under the operation of North Sea Ferries.
 The building is now under the ownership of Associated British Ports and is operated by P&O Ferries.